A theory of nonequilibrium steady states in quantum chaotic systems: Numerical experiments in random matrices

 Suppose that there are $n$ eigenstates in each reservoir.
 The eigenenergies are denoted as $\varepsilon_1, \varepsilon_2, \cdots, \varepsilon_n$.
 According to random matrix theory, the probability density of eigenenergies is~\cite{kravtsov}

 We use $\gamma_L$ and $\gamma_R$ to denote the eigenstates of the left and right reservoir, respectively.
 They are not the eigenstates of the whole system, since the two reservoirs are coupled.
 The coupling Hamiltonian is expressed as a matrix $V$ in the basis $\ket{\gamma_L \gamma_R}$.
 The matrix elements $V_{\gamma_L \gamma_R,\gamma'_L \gamma'_R}$ are independent random numbers.
 Each follows the Gaussian distribution with zero mean and variance $\sigma_c^2$.
 For the coupling to be weak, we require $\sigma_c \ll \sigma$.
 Furthermore, $\sigma_c$ must change with the system's size while $\sigma_c n$ keeps a constant.
 This scaling behavior can be understood by considering next example.
-Two chains of length $n$ are coupled at the end sites.
-The Hamiltonian of each chain can be diagonalized by a Fourier transformation.
-After the transformation, the rescaled coupling between left and right levels must have an extra factor $1/n$.
-Or $n$ times the coupling strength is a constant.
+Two chains of length $l$ are coupled at the end sites.
+The single-particle Hamiltonian of each chain can be diagonalized by a Fourier transformation, which results in $l$ single-particle levels in each chain.
+After the transformation, the rescaled coupling between left and right single-particle levels must have an extra factor $1/l$.
+Or $l$ times the coupling strength is a constant.
 This condition guarantees that the coupling energy does not increase with the system's size.
 The energy flow between reservoirs is then bounded as the reservoir's size goes to infinity.
-Therefore, the initial imbalance cannot be removed in finite period.
-The weak coupling condition is necessary for NESS.
+This is necessary for the initial imbalance not being removed in finite period.
+NESS can only exist under the weak coupling condition.

 The total Hamiltonian can be expressed as

 The eigenstate of the whole system is denoted as $\ket{\alpha}$ which satisfies $\hat H\ket{\alpha} =E_\alpha \ket{\alpha}$.
 We employ $\ket{\gamma_L\gamma_R}$ as the initial state.
 This corresponds to that the two reservoirs are initially decoupled and the coupling is then switched on for the heat to flow.
 The initial imbalance manifests as the difference between $\varepsilon_{\gamma_L}$ and $\varepsilon_{\gamma_R}$.
 Without loss of generality, we set $\epsilon_{\gamma_L} > \epsilon_{\gamma_R}$, i.e. the left reservoir is hotter than the right one.
 If $\left|\varepsilon_{\gamma_L}-\varepsilon_{\gamma_R}\right|$ increases with the system's size and goes to infinity in thermodynamic limit, the initial imbalance will survive in the long time limit.
 We denote the inner product between the initial state and the eigenstate as $K^\alpha_{\gamma_L\gamma_R} =\braket{\gamma_L\gamma_R | \alpha}$.
 NESSH should then be equivalently expressed as